- Food photography can be a pain at the beginning

 Go tethered to keep control

 But for that, you should think maybe about a tethered workflow where you don’t have to put a hand on your cam when executing shots.
-If shooting tethered is to complicated to you, you can use a little remote trigger as well.
+If shooting tethered is too complicated for you, you can use a little remote trigger as well.

 But the advantages of shooting tethered are obvious: